Who Is (Zwarte) Piet? A Continuing Evolution

 Amazon, a recent addition to the Netherlands, reported removing Zwarte Piet items.
 The other major online retailer Wehkamp carries books, music, videos and DVDs, but not other Zwarte Piet items.

-These online merchants join others that have been removing or changing blackface images since 2015.
-These include department store de Bejenkorf. grocers Albert Heijn, Jumbo, Vroom & Dreesman, and Hema.
+These online merchants join others that have been removing blackface or changing Piet images since 2015.
+These include department store de Bijenkorf, grocers Albert Heijn, Jumbo, Vroom & Dreesman, and Hema.

 “The Netherlands is getting better!”